Minerte/Gentoo-Install/MANUALLY GUIDE/guide.md

 emerge --sync --quiet # If using a "slow" terminal
 ```
 ### 2 Updating and Selecting systems
-selectin the system can only be used if user selected stage 3 openrc or stage 3 systemd. if user selected any desktop profile or any other fixed stage profile we do not need to do:
+Selecting the system can only be used if user selected stage 3 openrc or stage 3 systemd. if user selected any desktop profile or any other fixed stage profile we do not need to do:
 ```
 eselect profile list
 eselect profile set PROFILE_NUMBER
 ```
-for we already have the preconfigured stage file.
+since we already have the preconfigured stage file.
 Before updating we can change so that portage use ***Binary*** packages instead of ***sources***.
 But we will not be using it.
 We can also edit the ***use flag***, ***license*** and change any necessary things before updating.
 But in this case we already do have configured portage before chrooting and we only need to change cpuid2cpuflags.
 so we can emerge the package: